Team-ANANA/docker-images/README.md

 # Guide on running the app

 The command below will start three containers.
-The first one is hosting the backend server that runs the Flask application.
-The first one is hosting a React server, and the last one is hosting the MySQL server.
+The first one is hosting the backend server that runs the Flask API.
+The first one is hosting a React web app, and the last one is hosting the MySQL server.

 `sudo ./startup.sh`